cthadeusantos/spanner_tree_generator/README.md

 ```

 	OPTIONS:
-      -h      | --help            This help
+      -h  | --help                Show this help
+      -v  | --version             Provide the version

+    Running time:
+      -rt X | --running_time X    Define the execution time in miliseconds until STOP! default is 0

+    Read file:
-	          | --adjacency       Define which type file will be read. (adjacency list)[default]
+	    --adjacency                 Define which type file will be read. (adjacency list)[default]
-	          | --edges           Define which type file will be read. (edges list)
+	    --edges                     Define which type file will be read. (edges list)

+    Calculate:
-              | --nolb            Not calculate lower bound
+      --nolb                      Not calculate lower bound
-              | --noindex         Not calculate stretch index
+      --noindex                   Not calculate stretch index
-	    -rt X | --running_time X  Define execution time in miliseconds until STOP! default is 0
 	    -ci X | --induced_cycle X   Define the number of induced cycles ! default is 1

+    Threads:
       -t X  | --thread X          Define the numbers of threads.
 X is the number of threads

-	    -v	  | --version         Which version is this app.
+    Method for calculating closeness:
+      --alg 	                    Calculate closeness using algebraic method, used only in heuristics.
+[DEFAULT]
+      --tra 	                    Calculate closeness using traverse method, used only in heuristics.

 	  Show info:
 	    -f | --file                 Output at file.
 	    -s | --screen               Output at screen.
 	    -d | --debug                Output screen only debug mode.
 	    -b | --best                 Show the best tree found (default is not show).
 Try only with few vertices and edges.
 	    You can combine file, screen and debug

     INPUT_FILENAME is mandatory